hinto-janai/festival/src/README.md

 //             Compile error!
 ```

-These unrealistic type errors don't matter too much since after all, _I_ am the one writing the code, but this may matter if `Festival`'s internals ever get exposed as a public API.
+These unrealistic type errors don't matter too much since after all, _I_ am the one writing the code, but this may matter if `shukusai` ever get exposed as a public API.

 Also, it's always a nice feeling to have the type checker behind your back.
 This same idea applies to using `Key` instead of a raw `usize` for `Collection` indexing.